 Human Development Index: 0.579

 The last country in the development index of Africa when accounted for the top ten, is Rwanda.
 It’s a landlocked country having 12.5million people in total as of 2018.
 The 1994 genocide in Rwanda was a huge challenge for the international community.
 One of the major exports of Rwanda is the coffee, second in number is the tea.
 The mining sector plays an important role.
 It has imports of $1.11bn as of 2017.
 It exported commodities worth $224m in 2017.
+We’ve curated a list of political, economic and historic facts about Rwanda, make sure you know all those awesome facts inside.

 Doing Business Rank: 76.5